peterrus/protonmail-export-linux/README.md

 # Exporting Protonmail On Linux

 Because Protonmail has no [official import/export](https://protonmail.com/support/knowledge-base/export-import-emails/) tool for Linux I put down this modest repository.
-It serves as a simple example on how you can incrementrally export (backup) all your email from Protonmail's servers to a local Maildir archive.
+It serves as a simple example on how you can incrementally export (backup) all your email from Protonmail's servers to a local Maildir archive.

 This archive can be grepped (searched) because it is a bunch of good old resilient plaintext files.
 Because Maildir is a fairly standard format it can also be imported into mail clients like Thunderbird or be used when migrating away from Protonmail.